WHAT IS DEMOCRACY?

 EUROPEAN ORGANS WITH DIFFERENT ROLES

-In the European Union we have institutions with similar names to those governing the national democracies.
-But they have rather different functions.
+In the European Union, we have institutions with similar names to those governing the national democracies.
+However, they have rather different functions.

 The European Parliament does not decide the laws in the same way as the national parliaments.